Viftrup/viftrup.github.io/_posts/2017-02-06-dwh-the-beginning.markdown

 Additionally, it's not rare that operational systems have inconsistent or duplicate data because of the design issues and "organic growth" of those systems, and simply because it might not interfere with their work.
 Of course, these issues become obvious when somebody starts to analyse the data.
 Therefore, we need to think about how to fix such issues on DWH level.

-There are approaches to data warehousing like Data Vault (or even Data Lake), which try to avoid being the "single point of truth" and push the responsibility for the data quality either to the systems that generate it, or to the consumers of the data.
+The modern approaches to data warehousing, mentioned earlier (Data Vault and Data Lake), try to avoid being the "single point of truth" and push the responsibility for the data quality either to the systems that generate it, or to the consumers of the data.

 Logically, it makes sense, but in real life, the developers of operational systems have their own urgent problems to deal with, and if the data quality issue doesn't break the system, they will try to avoid fixing it for as long as they can.
 Therefore, in such systems the data can be stored in its "broken" form, and only be fixed during export/publishing.